 You want to blog to make money, right?
 That means you should have something to sell.
 In this case, it is your content.

 Whatever you write has to help people or lead them to where to find help.
 Your content can best be described as your product and the people are your customers.

 Give them the best product and they will keep coming for more.
 Business 101, right?

 Why Start a blog in Ghana?

 There are a million reasons why you should start a blog.
-If you are a good writer and you feel you would want to reach a wide audience, then blogging may just be it – after all, there are about 8 million Internet users in Ghana alone as at 2016.
+If you are a good writer and you feel you would want to reach a wide audience, then blogging may just be it – after all, there are over 12 million Internet users in Ghana alone as at January 2020.

 Blogging is relatively easy

 Yes, you read that part right.
 Blogging is very easy if you follow the right steps.
 For most people, the most difficult part is setting up the blog in the first place.

 If you follow this guide step by step, that should not be a problem at all.
 Don’t forget I offer free WordPress Blog setup

 Become a published author